Text: Mark 11:1-11

 When they were nearing Jerusalem, at Bethphage and Bethany on Mount Olives, he sent off two of the disciples with instructions: “Go to the village across from you.
 As soon as you enter, you’ll find a colt tethered, one that has never yet been ridden.
 Untie it and bring it.
 If anyone asks you, ‘What are you doing?’ say, ‘The Master needs him, and will return him right away.’”
 They went and found a colt tied to a door at the street corner and untied it.
 Some of those standing there said, “What are you doing untying that colt?”
 The disciples replied exactly as Jesus had instructed them, and the people let them alone.
 They brought the colt to Jesus, spread their coats on it, and he mounted it.
 The people gave him a wonderful welcome, some throwing their coats on the street, other spreading out rushes they had cut in the fields.
 Running ahead and following after, they were calling out, “Hosanna!
 Blessed is he who comes in God’s name!
 Blessed the coming kingdom of our father David!
 Hosanna in the highest heaven!”
 He entered Jerusalem, then entered the Temple.
 He looked around, taking it all in.
 But by now it was late, so he went back to Bethany with the Twelve.

 The Son of God, the Messiah, the one who would restore Israel, the King of Kings, rode into Jerusalem on the back of a colt that had never been ridden.
 Can you imagine it?
-What must it have been like to stand there in the crowd as Jesus rode into the city of Jerusalem.
-The people were so excited that some placed palm branches that they had cut from nearby fields while others took their cloaks and placed them on the ground in front of Jesus, all while a great number of others gathered to greet him.
-With all the pomp and circumstance surrounding Jesus’ procession into Jerusalem it raises the question, “Why did they do that,” Why are we continuing to do it?”…
+What must it have been like to stand there in the crowd as Jesus rode into the city of Jerusalem?
+The people were so excited that some placed palm branches that they had cut from nearby fields while others took their cloaks and put them on the ground in front of Jesus, all while a significant number of others gathered to greet him.
+With all the pomp and circumstance surrounding Jesus’ procession into Jerusalem, it raises the question, “Why did they do that,” Why are we continuing to do it?”…

 When we welcome in this Messiah, this King of Kings, we welcome in the unknown, which can be quite a frightening thing.
 This unknown factor, this fear of where Jesus will lead us is not something new or strange.
 It’s a tale as old as time and a story that has been repeated throughout history.
 If we were to follow the crowd in their praise of Jesus, would we embrace the fact that Jesus challenges us to grow as individuals and as a community?
 This reminds me of a conversation I had recently:

-Marching behind and in front of Jesus the people believed that he would liberate them from their earthly oppressors.
-I think it might be fair to say that as Jesus rode into town the people were hoping that this would be the moment that he would establish his earthly kingdom.
+Marching behind and in front of Jesus, the people believed that he would liberate them from their earthly oppressors.
+I think it might be fair to say that as Jesus rode into town, the people were hoping that this would be the moment that he would establish his earthly kingdom.
 But like I said before, Jesus isn’t about these things… Those gathered were following him for the wrong reasons.
 Jesus didn’t care about the Romans or their swords and collection of weapons.
-Jesus didn’t care about borders or nations, powers or principalities… Jesus would have probably preferred the people to march with him in order to demonstrate the restorative power that only God can give.
-The restorative power that emphasizes empathy, love, and compassion, and therefore brings about reconciliation beyond comprehension.
-The power that calls us to cherish human life, instead of the things that extinguish the precious image of God that dwells inside each and everyone of us.”
+Jesus didn’t care about borders or nations, powers or principalities… Jesus would have probably preferred the people to march with him to demonstrate the therapeutic ability that only God can give.
+The healing potential that emphasizes empathy, love, and compassion, and therefore, brings about reconciliation beyond comprehension.
+The energy that calls us to cherish human life, instead of the things that extinguish the precious image of God that dwells inside each and every one of us.”

-Jesus asks us if we will follow him on that path he has laid out for us… If we are really willing to place our palm branches and cloaks in front of Jesus are we willing to beat our swords into plowshares?
+Jesus asks us if we will follow him on that path he has laid out for us… If we are really willing to place our palm branches and cloaks in front of Jesus, are we ready to beat our swords into plowshares?
 The weapons of our speech, our emotions, and material goods?
-Will we surrender our hostile attitudes for one another in order to recognize not Caesar’s reign, but the reign of Christ.
-The palm branches that we carry are much more than signs of our praise… They are a sign of our humanity, our purpose, and our desire to follow Christ who continually surprises us and challenges us to grow.
+Will we surrender our hostile attitudes for one another to recognize not Caesar’s reign, but the reign of Christ.
+The palm branches that we carry are much more than signs of our praise… They are a sign of our humanity, our purpose, and our desire to follow Christ, who continually surprises us and challenges us to grow.